 It is the policy of the ASL Academy that students infected with HIV will have appropriate access to public education and will not be discriminated against.
 It is the policy of the ASL Academy that staff members infected with HIV will not be discriminated against.
-It is the policy of the ASL Academy that students and staff members infected with HIV will have their privacy protected by the School Nurse and Academy Administrator.
-The Academy Administrator will be responsible for ensuring that age-appropriate information regarding HIV will be included as part of the school's health curriculum as indicated in 6.12.2 NMAC.
+It is the policy of the ASL Academy that students and staff members infected with HIV will have their privacy protected by the School Nurse and Director of Curriculum and Instruction.
+The Director of Curriculum and Instruction will be responsible for ensuring that age-appropriate information regarding HIV will be included as part of the school's health curriculum as indicated in 6.12.2 NMAC.